Nikolai Titov

-Family and Children
+Family and children

-Nikolai Alexeyevich Titov was born on April 28, 1800 in St. Petersburg to a family of art song and small-form composers.
+Nikolai Alexeyevich Titov was born on April 28, 1800, in St. Petersburg to a family of art song and small-form composers.
 Titov also had a younger brother named Mikhail Alekseyevich, who was likewise a notable and technically proficient composer of romances, salon plays, and other small genres during the 19th century.

-Nikolai Titov was married in 1893 to Sofia Alekseevna Smirnova, Great Grandmother of Russian Postwar, 20th-century painter Natalya Nesterova, and went onto have two sons named Nikolai Nikolaevich and Alexander Nikolaevich.
+Nikolai Titov was married in 1893 to Sofia Alekseevna Smirnova, great grandmother of Russian Postwar painter Natalya Nesterova, and went on to have two sons named Nikolai Nikolaevich and Alexander Nikolaevich.

-Titov's cousin, Nikolai Sergeevich (1798-1843) is recorded as being the true author of at least 18 songs that were previously asserted to be Titov's.
+Titov's cousin, Nikolai Sergeevich (1798–1843), is recorded as being the true author of at least 18 songs that were previously asserted to be Titov's.

 Life

-Nikolai Titov was born April 28, 1800 in St. Petersburg, and is the son of General A. N. Titov.
+Nikolai Titov was born April 28, 1800, in St. Petersburg, and is the son of General A. N. Titov.
 Titov's godfather was the Emperor Alexander I, who was then still the heir to the throne of the Russian Empire following Alexander's passing.
 He received general education until the age of 8 at home, then in the First Cadet Corps, although two years after his admission he had to leave due to poor health, after which he visited several private boarding houses, from which he completed the course at the boarding house of Saint-Florent, Haute-Corse.

 In 1817 he was appointed as an Ensign in the Preobrazhensky Regiment.
-In 1819 he was transferred to the Finnish Life Guards Regiment, and on March 27, 1822 he was promoted to Officer.
+In 1819 he was transferred to the Finnish Life Guards Regiment, and on March 27, 1822, he was promoted to Officer.

 In 1830 he retired for domestic reasons to Pavlovsk, but in 1833, at the suggestion of the sovereign himself, he again entered military service - in the Life Guards of His Imperial Highness, Grand Duke Mikhail Pavlovich's Ulan Regiment.
 In February 1834, he fell from his horse and was badly hurt, becoming bedridden for a long time after.
 After his recovery, he left combat services and was transferred as an Official of special assignments to the Commissariat Department, where he later held consecutive positions - Superintendent of a state factory of Officer Affairs, Director of a Moose Factory, and a Member of the General Presence.

 On November 26, 1849, he was awarded the Order of St. George 4 cl.
 No. 8203: For the impeccable service of 25 years in the officer ranksHe retired in 1867 with the rank of Lieutenant General.
 He died on December 10, 1875, and is buried at the Smolensk Orthodox Cemetery.